vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

-# Deploy Management Clusters with the Installer Interface
+# Deploy Management and Stand-alone Clusters with the Installer Interface

-This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management cluster to vSphere, Amazon Elastic Compute Cloud (Amazon EC2), and Microsoft Azure.
-The Tanzu Kubernetes Grid installer interface guides you through the deployment of the management cluster, and provides different configurations for you to select or reconfigure.
-If this is the first time that you are deploying a management cluster to a given infrastructure provider, it is recommended to use the installer interface.
+This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management or stand-alone cluster.
+The installer interface launches in a browser and takes you through steps to configure the management or stand-alone cluster.
+The input values are saved in a cluster configuration file.
+After you confirm your input values, the installer saves them to `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.

-## <a id="prereqs"></a> Prerequisites
+## Before you begin

 - Make sure that you have met all of the requirements and followed all of the procedures in [Install the Tanzu CLI](../install-cli.md).

-- When you run the `tanzu management-cluster create --ui` command, it validates that your system meets the prerequisites:
+- Make sure that you have met all of the requirements listed [Prepare to Deploy Management Clusters to Amazon EC2](aws.md).

+- You have met the following installer prerequisites:

       - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
       - A DHCP server is available.
       - The CLI can connect to the location from which it pulls the required images.
       - Docker is running.

-- Make sure that you have met all of the requirements listed [Prepare to Deploy Management Clusters to Amazon EC2](aws.md).

 - By default Tanzu Kubernetes Grid saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
-If you want to save the `kubeconfig` file for your management cluster to a different location, set the `KUBECONFIG` environment variable before running `tanzu management-cluster create`.
+If you want to save the `kubeconfig` file to a different location, set the `KUBECONFIG` environment variable before running `tanzu management-cluster create`, for example:
   ```
    KUBECONFIG=/path/to/mc-kubeconfig.yaml
    ```